Who is Gen Z?

 Understanding Gen Z is critical if we want to serve, lead, influence and equip this next generation.
 This research will be impactful and valuable for pastors, youth workers, parents, educators and anyone who cares about the next, next generation.

-Visit www.whoisgenz.com for more information and to register today!
+Visit www.whoisgenz.com for more information!